MerosCrypto/Meros/docs/Protocol/Merit.md

 - version: Block version.
 - last: Last Block Hash.
-- contents: Merkle of included Transactions, their verifiers, and updates to the Difficulties/GasPrice.
+- contents: Merkle of included Sketch Hashes and Elements.
 - significant: The threshold of what makes a Transaction significant.
 - sketchSalt: The salt used when hashing elements for inclusion in sketches.
 - miner: BLS Public Key, or miner nickname, to mint Merit to.